AdCalzadilla/PL_practicaTemp/README.md

 - - -

 ## Practice 2: Temperature converter.
-It's the second practice for this subject, where you can calculate the temperature in celsios or Fahrenheit.
+It's the second practice of this subject, where you can calculate the temperature in celsios or Fahrenheit.

-I use the next tools for do this exercise:
+I use the next tools to do this exercise:

   - Html5.